DarienLibrary/website_content/content/_finished/minigolf/minigolf.md

 Miniature golf is coming to the Library!
 We are happy to announce the fourth annual Darien Library Mini Golf Event.
 Players of all ages will putt their way through the Library on an 18-hole miniature golf course with the course set up throughout the building.
 You can also enjoy face painting and other activities.

-This event is organized by the Darien Board of Trustees Fundraising Committee: Alex Eising (Mini Golf Chair), Allegra Erickson, Tara Ochman, Tammy Sload, Millyn Gaaserud, and Michael Cippoletti.
+This event is organized by the Darien Board of Trustees Fundraising Committee: Alex Eising (Mini Golf Chair), Tori Barnett (Mini Golf Co-Chair), Jay Bennett, Michael Cippoletti, Allegra Erickson, Tammy Sload, and Susan Vogel.

 All proceeds from Darien Library Mini Golf will go directly to the purchase of books, movies, and technology as well as the support of countless programming opportunities throughout the year.
 Holes are being sponsored by generous businesses and individuals.